pcla-dss/pcla-dss.github.io/programs/haverford.md

 - Center for Peace and Global Citizenship

 #### Primary Goals:
-- Improve existing or build new features for custom-built projects
-- Build collaborative atmosphere amongst DS interns, faculty research assistants, and summer library interns
+- Build DS projects that support faculty research and student learning with a primary focus on a research question
+- Develop a cohort of ethically and socially conscious student developers through partnerships with faculty, community groups, local developers and alumni
+-
-- Students produce work that they can show to prospective employers
+- Students produce work that
 -

 #### Program links: